realworldocaml/book/en/classes.md

 ```frag
 ((typ ocamltop)(name classes/binary.topscript)(part 0))
 ```

+Note how we can use the type annotation `(self: 'self)` to obtain the type of the current object.

 We can now test different object instances for equality by using the `equals` binary method.